Home » Getting Started » Info for New Saddle Hunters

 Your first solo climbs should be in a public location or a place known by others.
 Make sure you have your cellphone and reception.
 Make sure you have put together your emergency supply kit and have it on you.
 Consider bringing everything that you would bring on a hunt including your weapon, just to be sure you can get everything just right.

-Step 9: Hunting Climb
+Step 9: Hunting climb

 Make sure that your location is known by others.
 Make sure you have your cell phone and reception.

-Step 10: Maintain and Improve
+Step 10: Maintain and improve

 Now that you have successfully climbed, it is your responsibility to maintain, inspect and improve your system and method(s).
+Don’t be complacent; gravity is always watching us.